cdl-geneseo/geneseo-dictionary/R/Rizz.md

 # Rizz

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Rizz

 Created by  Aurora Merwin on May 05, 2023

 (noun) This term is slang that is short for charisma.
 Usually used in reference to the ability to pick up a romantic/sexual partner.
 (Merwin, N-R, 2023)